 In preparation for this on-campus program, prior to June 26, you will engage in approximately 7-10 hours of online pre-work which includes readings and reflection and a half-day dedicated to shadowing a student.

-Educators who attend as part of a team are able to increase the impact of their learning both while on campus, and once they have returned home.
-We encourage school-based, district, and mixed teams to attend, leveraging the collective experiences and expertise among those who work directly with students and those whose decisions influence the structures and systems for teaching and learning.
+Team enrollment is preferred.
+We encourage school-based, district, and mixed teams that leverage the collective expertise of those who work directly with students and those whose decisions influence the structures and systems that define how teaching and learning happens.

 The Harvard Graduate School of Education reserves the right to change faculty or cancel programs at its discretion.
 In the unlikely event of program changes, the school is not responsible for non-refundable travel arrangements or other planning expenses incurred.